 When I was a child, we lived in a small stone house not far from the town of Tuckahoe.
 88 Lawrence Avenue was the address.
-I loved this house, and I dream of it still.
+I loved this house and I dream of it still.

 One gloriously palatial afternoon, the only kind of afternoon there is when you are three, a bee made an unannounced visit and began orbiting around me as I swung gleefully back and forth, oblivious to any danger.
-All of the sudden, my mother began to panic, shouting for me to dismount the swing immediately.
+All of the sudden my mother began to panic, shouting for me to dismount the swing immediately.
 I didn't know what was going on, except that now I was afraid because of the way she was acting.
 She moved wildly across the room with a rolled-up newspaper in one hand, waving it around as if she were conducting some sort of imaginary orchestra.
 There was a huge whack as the newspaper made contact with the wall, and I knew that she had hit something.

 I walked slowly toward where the sound had come from.
-As I drew closer, I could see something gyrating on the colorful tiles; it was the bee, wounded but still alive.
+As I drew closer I could see something gyrating on the colorful tiles; it was the bee, wounded but still alive.
 Overcome by concern, I was worried that he might be in pain.
 Being a friend to all living things, even to insects at this point, I knelt beside him with great humility.
-Singling out my pinky, the tiniest and most delicate finger, I lovingly began to stroke his dying body.
-"Poor little bee, poor little bee," I whispered softly, with every ounce of compassion that I could summon from my tenderly naive little heart.
+Singling out my pinky, the tiniest and most delicate little finger, I lovingly began to stroke his dying body.
+"Poor little bee, poor little bee," I whispered softly, with every ounce of compassion that I could summon from my tender and naive little heart.

 The bee responded, leaving me with something I truly had not anticipated as he departed this earthly plane.
 He plunged his barbed appendage into the soft flesh of my little pinky with not as much as a passing thought.
 I let out a sharp cry and began to sob with pain and confusion.
-Tears burned pathways across the two crimson hemispheres of my face, rolling down and around the pout of my trembling lips.
+Tears burned pathways across the two crimson hemispheres of my face, rolling down and around the pout of my puckered lips.
 I don't remember any other part of that morning at all.